-The mold grew because water damage from a storm wasn’t dried properly.
+The mold grew because flood water damage from a storm wasn’t dried properly.

 Even though the carpets were dry, the drywall behind vinyl wallpaper was allowed to stay wet.

-When groundwater intrudes into a structure, whether it’s a home, an office building or a commercial store, it’s considered Category 3 water, sometimes referred to as “blackwater.”
+When groundwater intrudes into a structure, whether it’s a home, an office building or a commercial store, it’s considered Category 3 water.
+This is sometimes referred to as “blackwater.”

 What we’ve found in conversations with other property managers has been very educational.